 They were just too far away.

 Thank you to this lovely, humble blog for sharing this fabulous trick!
-I will be dismembering T-shirts and baking flat a** cakes for decades to come.
+I will be dismembering T-shirts and baking super flat cakes for decades to come.